Monument Office

 Project • 2025

-Socrates Sculpture Park
+Socrates Sculpture Park • Suburbanism II

-This project is an unsolicited design proposal for a flexible, multiuse pavilion in Socrates Sculpture Park (link) in Long Island City.
+This project is an unsolicited design proposal for a flexible, multiuse pavilion in Socrates Sculpture Park in Long Island City.
 The design of the project references cultural memory, global immigration patterns, and the American suburban condition.

-Global immigration patterns often create complex cultural intersections.
+Global immigration patterns often create complex societal intersections.
 As families and cultures cross borders, immigrants remain attached to their native cultures while navigating those of their adoptive homes.
 Cultural transmission allows second and third generation immigrants to retain aspects of their heritage while living in their host countries.
 However, this means that many people retain internal cultural influences from places of which they have little to no direct memory.

 Diagram